 Introduction:

 Grease stains can be a common and frustrating problem for those who care about their clothes.
 Whether it's a splash from cooking oil or a smear from working on your car, dealing with grease marks can be challenging.
-However, with the right techniques and products, you can remove grease stains effectively and restore your garments to their former glory.
+However, with the right techniques and products, you can removing grease stains effectively and restore your garments to their former glory.

 Identify the Stain: